 It’s called umbrella insurance.
 It’s your money’s best friend.
 Let me explain why.

 Umbrella insurance is extra liability coverage.
-This type of insurance protects you from large claims or lawsuits that go above your other insurance policies, such as homeowners or auto policies.
+This type of insurance protects you (plus your family and any other members of your household) from large claims or lawsuits that go above your other insurance policies, such as homeowner’s or auto policies.

 In seconds, that one accident cost you $1 million in damages and injuries.
 You have $500,000 in liability coverage on your auto insurance, which means you need to come up with the other $500,000 fast.